This page always contains a link to the latest version of doxygen.

 Sourceforge hosts a number of mailing lists to which you can subscribe for doxygen related discussion (the form above is an interface for subscribing to the announcement list).

-The subversion repository for doxygen is hosted on sourceforge.
+The GIT repository for doxygen is hosted on GitHub.
 In this repository you can be find the latest "bleeding edge" version of doxygen.

-If you have subversion installed, you should do the following to get the initial copy of the repository:
+If you have GIT installed, you should do the following to get the initial copy of the repository:

-svn co https://doxygen.svn.sourceforge.net/svnroot/doxygen/trunk doxygen-svn cd doxygen-svnAfter that you can use
+git clone https://github.com/doxygen/doxygen.git cd doxygenAfter that you can use

 make installto install them.

-Public access to the SVN repository is read-only at the moment.
-So it is not possible to commit changes, but you can send me patches (use diff -u) if you think they should end up in the mainline, and I'll review and include them.
+Public access to the GIT repository is read-only at the moment.
+So it is not possible to directly commit changes.
+Instead you can clone the repository, make you changes and create a pull request to notify me.
+I'll review the chnages and include them (assuming they are correct and relevant).

 Alternatively you can download the files from SourceForge.